 It is thus a top player in the provision of data and services in France and Europe.

 AERIS is involved in many national and European atmospheric science projects.
 These include IAGOS for airborne data, IASI, which provides level 2 data on gas concentrations from Eumetsat’s MetOp satellites, ACTRIS for ground data from observation sites or research laboratories, HEMERA 2020, which processes balloon data, and GEISA, a unique database providing spectroscopic information about the atmosphere.
 All these projects are supported by several of our overseeing authorities, making AERIS a key player in managing atmosphere data for the scientific community at national, European and international level.

 One of four national centres observing the “Earth System”.

-In order to be able to answer the questions that our societies are asking about their environment, scientific research must henceforth address the “Earth System” as a whole, from the Earth’s core to the upper limit of the atmosphere, and take into account the interactions between its various compartments (air, water, vegetation, soil, etc.).
+To answer the questions that citizens are asking about their environment, scientific research must henceforth address the Earth system as a whole, from the planet’s core to the upper reaches of its atmosphere, including the interactions between its various components (air, water, vegetation, soil, etc.).